-Counselor trainees who wish to earn practicum hours prior to the start of CMHC 699A (with the exception of Counseling and Support Services at the Riverside Free Clinic) should contact the OSS Assistant Director of Academic Advising.
-The counselor trainee is not to commence hours with the site, including orientation or training, without a fully executed agreement approved by the OSS.
+Counselor trainees who wish to earn practicum hours prior to the start of CMHC 699A should contact the Student Success Advisor.
+The counselor trainee is not to commence hours with the site, including orientation or training, without a fully executed agreement approved by the OLC.

-CMHC 699 Practicum course
+CMHC 699 Practicum Course

-Counselor trainees must be enrolled in one of the CMHC practicum courses 699A, B, C, or D to see clients off site.
+CMHC 698 Prepracticum must be completed prior to beginning the 699 courses.
+In rare circumstances 698 may be taken concurrently with 699.
+CMHC Counselor trainees must be enrolled in one of the CMHC practicum courses 699A, B, C, or D to see clients off site.
 The exception to this is in December and in April, between sessions - and that requires students to be continuing work that they already were doing at their approved sites.
 Students who fail to complete all required hours in three semesters will be required to register in CMHC 699D until hours are completed.